invertase/docs.page/docs/components.md

 ### Zooming

-By default, images are not zoomable (unless overrided via [configuration](/configuration)).
+By default, images are not zoomable (unless overridden via [configuration](/configuration)).
 Pass the `zoom` property to the component to enable image zooming:

 ```
 <Image src="https://via.placeholder.com/350x150" zoom />